mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-02-04-kalina-b-portrait.md

 ---
-layout: work
+layout: media
 title: "Weathered wood"
-description: "PaperFaces portrait of Kalina B. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Kalina B. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-kalina-b-lg.jpg
   thumb: paperfaces-kalina-b-150.jpg